asciipip/multiboard-parametric-stacked/README.md

 The `arbitrary_stack.scad` file can be used to create a stack of tiles with arbitrary shapes and dimensions.
 You need to put the tile definitions in the `tiles` array.
+Tile definitions can include lists of cells to omit from the generated model.

 See the comment at the top of the file for more information.

 ## Tile Generating Program